 Step 7: Finalization

 While your child may live with you and become part of your family, you must make the child legally your own through the court system.
-Upon receiving a release from DHS, your attorney will file the adoption petition.
+Upon receiving a release from DFCS, your attorney will file the adoption petition.

 A hearing will be held by the Superior Court Judge in your county to finalize the adoption.
 The cost should be nominal and may be reimbursable for children with Special Needs.
 When you become the legal parent, visits are no longer required, but the agency is always a resource for you.